tb9757/Student-Academic-Performance/README.md

 -   I want to know what effect studying has on their results so I intend to split pupils into a high study group and a low study group
 -   I will then use linear regression as a predictive model.
 -   Regression will also give me an idea of which factors have the biggest effect on final exam marks.
--   I also would like to practice building an ML pipeline, so my plan is to build a pipeline version and compare it to a non-pipeline to see which perfoms better.
+-   I also would like to practice building an ML pipeline, so my plan is to build a pipeline version and compare it to a non-pipeline to see which performs better.
--   I also want to gain skills in building a streamlit app so I will be doing this to build the dashboard.
+-   I also want to gain skills in building a Streamlit app so I will be doing this to build the dashboard.

 ## The rationale to map the business requirements to the Data Visualisations